-Import Short Cut program file and wiring information into CRBasic Editor.
+Import Short Cut code and wiring diagram into CRBasic Editor:

-Create the Short Cut program.
-After saving the Short Cut program, click the Advanced tab then the CRBasic Editor button.
-A program file with a generic name will open in CRBasic.
-Provide a meaningful name and save the CRBasic program.
-This program can now be edited for additional refinement.
+1. Create the Short Cut program following the procedure in QuickStart (p.
+1).
+Finish the program.
+On the Advanced tab, click the CRBasic Editor button.
+The program opens in CRBasic with the name noname.CR.
+Provide a name and save the program.